Rasmus-Dahlkvist/Battleboats/README.md

 * Once you choose a deployment method your app will be built and a "open app" button will appear.
 16. Click the button to open your app.
 * After this you can find several ways to open your app.

+### Fork Repo :

+When you are in the repository you want to fork:

+Locate the "Fork" button on the top right of the page and click it

+### Create Local Clone :

+1. Under the repository name, click on the ‘code’ tab
+2. In the clone box, HTTPS tab, click on the clipboard icon
+3. In your IED open GitBash
+4. Changed the current working directory to the location you want the cloned directory to be made
+5. Type ‘git clone’ and then paste the URL copied from GitHub
+6. Press enter and the local clone will be created

 ---